Ocute: On the Ocmulgee River (Ichisi)

 In chronicles of the De Soto Expedition, the chiefdom of Ichisi, located to the southwest, along the Ocmulgee River at the Lamar Mounds and Village Site,' was described to be at least in amity with Ocute, if not subservient.
 Rangel, secretary to De Soto and considered the most reliable account, describes the subjects of Ocute to be "Zamumo [Altamaha] and those others."
-The only other "caciques" mentioned thusfar were those of Ichisi, the immediate paragraph before.
+The only other "caciques" mentioned thus far were those of Ichisi, the immediate paragraph before.
 Dyar Phase (Ocute material culture) sites have also been found on the Ocmulgee just north of the Cowarts Phase (presumably Ichisi).
 Ichisi would join Ocute and Altamaha on their transformation to become the Yamasee, Ichisi being represented by the Yamasee town of "Chechessee," subject to the Yamasee town of Altamaha.

 On the Flint River (Toa)

 After going from Capachequi on the Chickasawhatchee River (subject of Apalachee), the De Soto expedition arrived in the Lamar Culture Chiefdom of Toa on the Flint River.
 The lack of warfare between Toa and Ichisi, and the lack of a buffer zone makes it possible that Toa was at least allied to Ocute, perhaps one of "those others" described by Rangel (see the section on Ichisi above).
 Regardless of the level of affiliation, Toa was at least informally dominated by Ocute, the dominant power in the Georgia Piedmont.
 Toa might've later joined Ichisi, Ocute, and Altamaha in the Yamasee Confederation as the town of Euhaw, subject to Altamaha.